Progesterone Cream & Hormone Balance

 The Women’s Health Initiative in 2002 and then again in 2004 referenced studies, indicating that synthetic non- biological equivalent estrogen replacement therapy (ERT), sometimes referred to as Hormone Replacement Therapy (HRT), with conjugated equine (horse-derived) estrogen, resulted in an increased risk of stroke.
 These reports impacted millions of women, along with health practitioners, and created turmoil and divisiveness as to what is safe and what should be recommended to women with hormone imbalance symptoms.

 The vast majority of Hormone Replacement Therapy (HRT) studies and research have been conducted using synthetic estrogen and/or synthetic progesterone (progestin).
 The often negative findings of these studies, using synthetics, are sometimes confused with the many health and wellness benefits realized by women using natural bio-identical alternatives.
 Yet, even today, millions of women are still confused, as a result of these reports, about what to believe regarding the claimed lack of side effects and the many reported health benefits to those women who chose natural alternatives.

-Most women can safely find help with the many often unbearable symptoms and complications of peri- menopause, menopause, post-menopause, and hormonal imbalance by applying an all-natural micronized USP natural progesterone cream to the skin.
-Progesterone USP cream is absorbed through the skin and directly into the bloodstream, by passing the filtering process of the liver.
+Most women can safely find help with the many often unbearable symptoms and complications of peri- menopause, menopause, post-menopause, and hormonal imbalance by applying an all-natural micronized United States Pharmacopeia (USP) natural progesterone cream to the skin.
+USP progesterone cream is absorbed through the skin and directly into the bloodstream, by passing the filtering process of the liver.
 Having the same biological identical molecular structure as the progesterone produced by the body, many women are finding the safety and health benefits of this natural alternative much more preferable than synthetic choices.

 What is a Hormone?